BBVA/apicheck/docs/source/development/creating_tools.rst

 What is a tool?
 ---------------

-A tool is an utility integrated into the ``API-Check`` suite.
+A tool is an utility integrated into the ``APICheck`` suite.
 Tools are not as simple as commands.

 Scaffolding
 -----------